ni/python-styleguide/docs/Coding-Conventions.md

 ### [D.1.4] ✔️ **DO** Fully document a function in its docstring

 > 🐍 This rule stems from [PEP 257](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings)

+ℹ️ An exception is made for tests as they should already have a very descriptive name

 This includes (if applicable) the function's: